elizabthpazp/devbeacon-coder-compass/README.md

-# DevBeacon
+# DevBeacon 🚀

-**El Planner Definitivo para Developers Productivos**
+**The Ultimate Planner for Productive Developers** 💻✨

 **URL**: [DevBeacon](https://devbeacon-coder-compass.lovable.app/)

 ---

-## Descripción
+## Description 📔

-DevBeacon es un planner especialmente diseñado para desarrolladores de software que buscan maximizar su productividad y organización.
-Combina gestión de tareas, seguimiento de hábitos tecnológicos y espacios específicos para coders, como snippets, bugs y logros diarios.
+DevBeacon is a planner specially designed for software developers who want to maximize their productivity and organization.
+It combines task management, tech habit tracking, and dedicated spaces for coders—like snippets, bugs, and daily achievements.

-Ideal para quienes quieren estructurar su semana, monitorear su progreso y mantener la motivación alta, todo con un diseño inspirado en IDEs y pensado para cuidar la vista.
+Perfect for those who want to structure their week, monitor their progress, and stay highly motivated, all wrapped in a design inspired by IDEs and optimized for eye comfort. 🌙🖥️

 ---

-## Características principales
+## Key Features 🎯

-- Vista semanal con tareas diarias, conteo de pomodoros y mood tracker
+- Weekly view with daily tasks, pomodoro counters, and mood tracker 😊🔥
-- Trackers mensuales de horas de código, commits, bugs y aprendizajes
+- Monthly trackers for coding hours, commits, bugs, and learnings 📈🐞
-- Secciones para snippets, ideas de side projects, cursos y roadmap personal
+- Sections for snippets, side project ideas, courses, and personal roadmap 💡📚
-- Diseño oscuro y tipografía monoespaciada, inspirado en editores de código
+- Dark mode design and monospace font, inspired by code editors 🌓⌨️
-- Versiones digitales (PDF, Notion, GoodNotes) y versión física impresa
+- Available as digital versions (PDF, Notion, GoodNotes) and printed physical planner 📝📦
-- Pack descargable adicional: stickers, wallpapers y plantillas para IDE
+- Bonus downloadable pack: stickers, wallpapers, and IDE templates 🎨🖼️

 ---

-## Cómo usar
+## How to Use 🛠️

-Actualmente, DevBeacon está disponible en las siguientes versiones:
+DevBeacon is currently available in these versions:

-- **Digital**: descarga en PDF editable, compatible con apps de notas como GoodNotes o Notion.
+- **Digital**: Editable PDF download, compatible with note-taking apps like GoodNotes or Notion.

-Próximamente podrás encontrarlo en plataformas como Gumroad y Etsy.
+Coming soon to platforms like Gumroad and Etsy! 🛒

 ---

-## Contribuciones
+## Contributions 🤝

-Si quieres contribuir con mejoras, ideas o reportar bugs, ¡serás bienvenido!
-Por favor, abre un issue o envía un pull request con tus sugerencias.
+Want to contribute improvements, ideas, or report bugs?
+You’re very welcome!
+Please open an issue or send a pull request with your suggestions.

 ---

-## Contacto
+## Contact ✉️

-Si tienes dudas, sugerencias o quieres saber más, contáctame en:
+Questions, suggestions, or want to know more?
+Reach out at:

 - Email: elizabethpazp695@gmail.com

 ---

-## Licencia
+## License 📄

-Este proyecto está bajo la licencia MIT.
-Consulta el archivo LICENSE para más detalles.
+This project is licensed under the MIT License.
+See the LICENSE file for details.

 ---

-¡Gracias por interesarte en DevBeacon!
-Que tu código y tu productividad siempre brillen. 🚀✨
+Thanks for checking out DevBeacon!
+May your code and productivity always shine bright. 💜🚀✨